kamathsachin/project-python/README.md

 ## 17 - Etch E Sketch
 This project demonstrates the use of functions and event handlers.
 In this project, based on the key pressed, the turtle will move in the direction assigned to the keys.

+## 18 - Turtle Race
+This project demonstrates objects state and instances.
+In this project we create 5 turtles of different color and take user input as a bit on which turtle will win.